mocks-server/website/docs/plugins-admin-api.md

 ## plugin-admin-api

-The main distribution includes the [plugin-admin-api plugin](https://www.npmjs.com/package/@mocks-server/plugin-admin-api), which provides a REST API that allows to change dynamically the current behavior, change delay time, and another [Mocks Server options](configuration-options.md) .
+The main distribution includes the [plugin-admin-api plugin](https://www.npmjs.com/package/@mocks-server/plugin-admin-api) preinstalled, which provides a REST API that allows to change dynamically the current behavior, change delay time, and another [Mocks Server options](configuration-options.md) .

 This is __very useful when running acceptance tests, as you can change the behavior of the api__ simply with a request in your tests `before` method, for example.